Ebla to E-Books: The Preservation and Annihilation of Memory.

 The city of Ebla was set on fire by Akkadian invaders in 2300 BC, razing its royal palace and burning thousands of texts in the kingdom’s library.
 This seems to be the oldest library destruction of which we know.2

-The annihilation of books, ideas, and free expression is the topic of this Substack.
+The preservation and annihilation of books, ideas, and free expression is the topic of this Substack.

 Aguirre, Carlos, and Javier Villa-Flores.
 From the ashes of history: loss and recovery of archives and libraries in modern Latin America.
 2015.